- Monthly dividend increased by 10%

-(January 11, 2011 – Toronto, Canada) Corus Entertainment Inc. (TSX: CJR.B) announced its first quarter financial results today.
+(January 10, 2012 – Toronto, Canada) Corus Entertainment Inc. (TSX: CJR.B) announces its first quarter financial results.

 |Three months ended|